ignatrovino12/Automated-Algorithm-Selection/README.md

 Graph topology (connectivity, degree distribution).
 Solution diversity (number of feasible solutions within a cost threshold).

+- cost of mtsp (sum of distances that were traveled by the salesmen)
+- load balancing ( difference between the min and max distances traveled by salesmen)
+- time for finding solution
+- memory usage

 4.2 Dataset Construction
 Collect performance data for multiple algorithms across diverse instances.
 Encode problem features to form input vectors.